The Garden Grazer

 Instructions

-• Cook lentils*: Pour about 4-5 cups water and lentils (rinsed + drained) in a saucepan.
-Bring to boil, then reduce heat to low and cover.
-Simmer for 20 minutes or until tender.
-Drain well in a colander.
+• Cook lentils: Pour about 4-5 cups water and lentils (rinsed) in a saucepan.
+Bring to a light boil, then reduce heat to medium-low.
+Simmer covered for 20 minutes or until lentils are tender.
+When done cooking, drain the lentils well in a colander, removing as much water as possible.

-• While lentils are cooking, dice onion and mince garlic.
+• While the lentils are cooking, dice the onion.

-• In a large skillet over medium-high, sauté onion for 7-8 minutes.
+• In a large skillet over medium-high heat, sauté the onion for 7-8 minutes.
+(I use about 3 Tbsp. water/broth for no-oil sauté method, adding a splash more as needed.)

-• Add garlic, cumin, and oregano.
+• When the onion has softened, add the garlic, jalapeño, and taco seasoning.
 Stir and sauté for 1 minute.

 • Reduce heat to medium-low.
-Add cooked lentils and tomatoes with juice.
-Heat for 10 minutes, stirring occasionally.
+Add the cooked (and well-drained) lentils.
+Then add the diced tomatoes (removing some of the excess juice if desired).
+Heat for 10 minutes uncovered, stirring occasionally.

 Notes